-- Preventive Care: Free preventive health screenings for cholesterol, blood pressure, and glucose test, including our first annual health fair held in September 2018 and our annual Walk for Health held in June. - Health Education: Health lectures to educate and inform our community about nutrition and early detection of disease.
-In addition, staff and leadership sit on numerous local Boards of Directors for organizations such as the North Country Community Recreation Center, North Country Addiction Coalition and many others. - Advocacy: Support to groups and counseling services for substance abuse, weight management, diabetes program, and seniors' education. - Emergency Management Planning: Integration of the hospital with community wide emergency preparedness efforts. - Leadership and Community Service: Senior Leaders are actively involved in community management, relations and collaboration to build an effective and capable community.
+- Preventive Care: Free preventive health screenings for cholesterol, blood pressure, and glucose test, including our first annual health fair held in September 2018 and our annual Walk for Health held in June.
+It is worthy to note that UCVH's efforts were significantly curtailed due to the COVID Pandemic. - UCVH shifted to offering COVID testing and vaccine clinics with significant advertising and public relations around maintaining safety and the benefits of testing and vaccination.
+These efforts continued into 2021 - Health Education: Health lectures to educate and inform our community about nutrition and early detection of disease.
+In addition, staff and leadership sit on numerous local Boards of Directors for organizations such as the North Country Community Recreation Center, North Country Addiction Coalition and many others. - Advocacy: Support to groups and counseling services for substance abuse, weight management, diabetes program, and seniors' education. - Emergency Management Planning: Integration of the hospital with community wide emergency preparedness efforts.

+Upper Connecticut Valley Hospital - Community Benefit Report - Fiscal 2020 Page 2. • Leadership and Community Service: Senior Leaders are actively involved in community management, relations and collaboration to build an effective and capable community.